kjaymiller/kjaymiller.com/content/VICE-rules.md

 ---
-title: The VICE Strategy for setting Boundaries and Rules
+date: 2022-03-19 08:30:00-07:00
-date: 19 Mar 2022 8:30
+image: https://kjaymiller.s3-us-west-2.amazonaws.com/images/vise-1.jpg
 tags: conduit, productivity
-image: https://kjaymiller.s3-us-west-2.amazonaws.com/images/vise-1.jpg
+title: The VICE Strategy for setting Boundaries and Rules
 ---

 Another Productivity acronym from the [Conduit Crew](https://relay.fm/conduit/18)!
 This one is to help you with dealing with external factors.